hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 # TLS Attestation Type Extension

-This document defines a new extension to carry the assertion types.
+This document defines a new extension to carry the attestation types.
 The extension is conceptually similiar to the 'server_certificate_type' and the 'server_certificate_type' defined by {{RFC7250}}.